Mesotrione: Usage

 Mesotrione is a systemic pre- and post-emergence herbicide for the selective contact and residual control of broadleaf weeds in field corn, seed corn, yellow popcorn and sweet corn.
-All pesticides are required to seek registration from appropriate authorities in the country in which they will be used.
-In the United States, the Environmental Protection Agency (EPA) is responsible for regulating pesticides under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Food Quality Protection Act (FQPA).
-A pesticide can only be used legally according to the directions on the label that is included at the time of the sale of the pesticide.
-The purpose of the label is "to provide clear directions for effective product performance while minimizing risks to human health and the environment".
-A label is a legally binding document that mandates how the pesticide can and must be used and failure to follow the label as written when using the pesticide is a federal offence.

-Within the European Union, a 2-tiered approach is used for the approval and authorisation of pesticides.
-Firstly, before a formulated product can be developed for market, the active substance must be approved for the European Union.
-After this has been achieved, authorisation for the specific product must be sought from every Member State that the applicant wants to sell it to.
-Afterwards, there is a monitoring programme to make sure the pesticide residues in food are below the limits set by the European Food Safety Authority.

-Agricultural use

 Mesotrione possesses a broad spectrum of activity on commercially important broadleaf weeds including Abutilon theophrasti, Amaranthus powellii, Amaranthus retroflexus, Chenopodium album, Datura stramonium, Digitaria sanguinalis, Lamium purpureum, Polygonum persicaria, Rumex crispus, Senecio vulgaris, Solanum nigrum, Stellaria media and Xanthium strumarium.
 In addition, its properties mean that it can be applied to soil so emerging weeds take it up and are controlled.
 Alternatively, spraying after weeds are already present in the crop will also lead to control.
 This combination of properties has meant that mesotrione achieved widespread use very quickly and reached annual sales of more than $400 million by 2011.
 The product is used at application rates of 75-150 g/ha.

 The estimated annual use of mesotrione in US agriculture is mapped by the US Geological Service and shows an increasing trend from its introduction in 2001 to 2018, the latest date for which figures are available and now reaching 4500000 lb.
-As would be expected for a compound used almost exclusively in maize, the heaviest use is in the corn belt.
+As would be expected for a compound used almost exclusively in maize, the heaviest use is in the Corn Belt.